mjordan/7x_claw_migration_over_REST/README.md

 Add a `field_pid` field to our Islandora Image content type.

+Note that this step is not required (the migration will work without it) but it illustrates that we can get object properties from the source 7.x objects and persist them in the corresponding CLAW nodes.

 ### Step 2: Modifying the configuration file to use your Islandora 7.x instance as a source

 You will need to modify lines 13 and 35 in the configuration file.
 Line 13 defines an Islandora REST request that queries Solr to retrieve source data to migrate to CLAW: